Great Western Bank (California): Early years

 Great Western can trace its lineage to the incorporation in 1925 of a savings and loan association called "Great Western Building and Loan Association" that was located in downtown Los Angeles and was founded by a group of Czech-American investors.
 Its first president was Chicago-born Czech-American Joseph F. Triska, but he was replaced by Czech-born investor and former Chicago resident Felix B. Janovsky in 1927, who ran the company for twenty years.
-As Janovsky also served as a honorary consul of Czechoslovakia (1928–1948), offices of Great Western served also as the consulate premises.
+As Janovsky also served as an honorary consul of Czechoslovakia (1928–1948), offices of Great Western served also as the consulate premises.
 Seventeen years later, the company changed its name to "Great Western Savings and Loan Association" in 1942.
 In 1947 it was acquired by Adolph Slechta, St. Louis-born American of Czech origin.
 By January 1948 the company had its main office in downtown on Flower street and a branch office on Crenshaw.
 The company opened a new building in 1956 at Crenshaw and Vernon to replace its previous branch on Crenshaw and to serve as its new headquarters.

 In 1955, Great Western Corp. was formed as a publicly owned holding company for Great Western Savings and Loan Association and its subsidiaries through the issuance of stock and later changed its name to Great Western Financial Corp. the following year.
 The stock began listing on the American Stock Exchange in 1957.

 Within five years, Great Western Financial acquired Bakersfield Savings (1956), Santa Ana Savings (1956), West Coast Savings of Sacramento (1957), Guaranty Savings of San Jose (1958), Central Savings of San Luis Obispo (1959), and First Savings of Oakland (1959).
 A change in the state law in 1965 allowed Great Western Financial to consolidate some of its separate saving and loan units.
 West Coast Savings and Guaranty Savings was merged into First Savings and Santa Ana Savings into Great Western Savings, leaving four separate S&L units and making its Great Western Savings unit the fourth largest S&L in the nation.